 2. Dental Chews That Work (And Ones That Don't)

-Look for the VOHC (Veterinary Oral Health Council) seal.
+Look for the seal from the Veterinary Oral Health Council.
 That's the only third-party verification that a chew actually reduces plaque or tartar in clinical testing.
 Many "dental" treats are marketing.

 Chews work mechanically — the dog's teeth scrape against the chew, removing soft plaque before it hardens.
 They don't remove existing tartar.